peter28data/Tableau/README.md

 ---

-Returning to our original dashboard, we can use the embedded filters on the upper right Category chart to identify the data source.
+Above is our original dashboard, using the embedded filters on the upper right Category chart to validate the data source.

 ---